swiss-ai/mmore/docs/websearch.md

         }
     }'
     ```
+    In the API mode, it is necessary to provide the `use_rag` and `use_summary`parameters in the query, the number of `n_loops` and `n_subqueries` are defined in the config file.

     In local mode, the pipeline is run directly with the input data specified in the configuration file and the result is saved at the specified path.

+    For both mode, if we want to use the RAG pipeline, it is necessay to provide the path to the rag configuration file.

 ## Results and Outputs